coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 In some cases it's okay to fix them by disabling the warning in that particular place, but be careful; it's often better to make a real change, even if it doesn't matter in that particular case.

-The specific list of tools run by default is listed in [default.rake](lib/tasks/default.rake).
+The specific list of tools run by default using 'rake' is listed in [default.rake](lib/tasks/default.rake).
 Currently these include at least the following: